Death Spiral

 Several years ago, at a pivotal time of my life, I dreamt in vivid detail about killing a snake.

-The unlucky fellow was in the wrong place at the wrong time, scaring the guests at the outdoor patio of some restaurant, weaving itself through tables and chairs.
+The unlucky fellow was in the wrong place at the wrong time, scaring the guests on the outdoor patio of some ambiguous restaurant, weaving itself through tables and chairs.

 Inevitably, it was caught.
-A group of men picked it up, holding it behind its head so it couldn't bite, and started systematically, one by one, pulling out its teeth.
+A group of men picked it up, gripping it behind the head so it couldn't bite, and started systematically, one by one, pulling out its teeth.

 I was horrified, appalled at the tortuous method they'd chosen to deal with their problem.
-The snake was clearly suffering, helplessly struggling against its horrible fate.
-With great resolution, I approached the group, drew a sword I didn’t realize I had, and cleanly, decisively, cut off its head.
+The snake was clearly suffering, writhing in the air, helplessly struggling against its horrible fate.
+With great clarity and resolution, I approached the group, drew a sword from some hidden, liminal pocket and cleanly, decisively, cut off its head.

 I woke up then, shaken, something deep inside of me profoundly and permanently changed.

-At that point of my life, I was deeply entrenched in an intensive therapy program, working long hours on a daily basis to treat a lifelong eating disorder.
+At the point of my life that this dream occurred, I was deeply entrenched in an intensive therapy program, working long hours on a daily basis to treat a lifelong eating disorder.
 What I had initially expected to be a quick stint to fix myself up, had instead, quickly and unceremoniously, brought me face to face with a harsh reality.
-The issues I was facing didn’t have an easy solution; they were deeply entrenched coping patterns that had gone awry, rooted in years of trauma that I was just beginning to scratch the surface of.
-For me to be free of my eating disorder, I would need to dive deep, learn what had made me end up functioning the way I had been functioning, and painstakingly rewire my neurological comfort zone.
-This wasn’t going to be a few weeks, even a few months.
-It was going to be years of intentional discomfort, introspection, and hard work.
+The issues I was facing didn’t have an easy solution; they were deeply entrenched coping patterns that had gone awry, rooted in years of trauma that I was just beginning to uncover and process.
+For me to be free of my eating disorder, I would need to dive deep, come face to face with my core wounds, and painstakingly rewire my neurological comfort zone.
+This wasn’t going to be a few weeks, even a few months of therapy.
+It was going to be years and years of intentional discomfort, introspection, and hard work.

 I was left with an important choice to make.
 I could pull out teeth one by one, choosing to focus on shortcuts and easy fixes, slapping a band aid on my symptoms and behaviors without ever getting into the root of why I was making them.
 Or, with resolution, I could draw my sword and cut the head off the snake.